Beltus-5/Reiz-tech-playwright/README.md

 ## Project Details

-- **LoginPage Class**: Contains methods to interact with the login page, including entering the username and password, clicking the login button, and checking if the user is logged in.
+- **Pages > loginPage.js**: Contains methods to interact with the login page, including entering the username and password, clicking the login button, and checking if the user is logged in.
+A simple Page Object Model is used in this framwork.
+This js file will help mentain the test script easily for any code change or updates on locators found in the login.test.js file

-- **DashboardPage Class**: Contains methods to verify the visibility of the dashboard after a successful login.
+- **tests > login.test.js**: The entire test script is in this js file.
+You can edit the test steps from here.
 - **Test Script**: Automates the login process
 -  navigating to the login page, entering  valid and invalid credentials, clicking the login button, and verifying that the dashboard is displayed for successfull login.